 The government will determine whether you can get the subsidy based on whether you have previously purchased a house or investment property and whether your spouse or partner has also purchased a home or investment property in Australia.

 What are the characteristics of the Australian Real Estate Investment Market?

 Answer: Social stability, sound policies, the proper legal system, mature market, stable appreciation, active rental market, low vacancy rate and a chronic shortage of housing supply.

 Can foreigners buy Australian houses with loans?

-After an investor purchases an Australian property, would the property lease’s rental income by subject to relevant taxes?
+After an investor buys a property in Australia, would the property lease’s rental income be subject to relevant taxes?